 The Kona Airport is about a 30-minute drive from the resort.
 So, once I landed and grabbed my rental car, it was a quick trip to the resort.
 It was after check-in time but not yet dinner time locally.
 But I was starving after all the travel and stopped before the resort for a bite.

 I stopped at Sam Choy’s, which is not far from the resort.
 I love all things Teriyaki, so I ordered Teriyaki chicken and was as happy as can be.
 They also have a great key lime pie here you want to order if you are a key lime fan like me.

-The resort has large villas the 1-bedroom are almost 900 sq ft and the 2-bedroom go up to almost 1,800 sq ft which is very large and spacious.
+The resort has large villas the 1-bedroom is almost 900 sq ft and the 2-bedroom goes up to almost 1,800 sq ft which is very large and spacious.

 - Cable TV

 - DVD Player

 - Ice Maker

 Since I have eaten and I am tired from the air travel, I will probably go to bed early but first things first I want to watch the sunset.
 Sunsets and Sun rises in Hawaii are almost religious experiences.
 The colors and the view of the ocean are just amazing.
 Given some volcano clouds, at times the colors can also be very impressive.

 There are few better ways to see as much of the island as a tour.
 Today I have prebooked a day-long extensive tour with a local company called Kailani Tours.

 From their website, you can see all this tour includes.